aarontartz/COMPE-271-Project/README.md

 # Sudoku-TicTacToe-Project
 ## Overview
 This game was created as a final project for my COMPE-271 class (Computer Organization), with the intention to be an introduction to coding in Assembly.
-This game was creating in both C++ and Assembly to demonstrate the differing complexities between them to achieve the same goal.
+This game was created in both C and Assembly to demonstrate the differing complexities between them to achieve the same goal.
 ## Demonstration
 YouTube link: https://www.youtube.com/watch?v=-jCYgdi0Qpw